Skip to content

 An automatic circuit breaker with three states:

-• Closed — all calls pass through; failures are counted.
+• Closed — all calls pass through; the request counter records successes and failures.

 • Opened — all calls throw immediately; after cooldownTimeMs, transitions to Half-Open.

-• Half-Opened — one probe call passes through; if it succeeds (warmupThreshold consecutive successes), the breaker closes; if it fails, it re-opens.
+• Half-Opened — warm-up calls pass through; if enough consecutive successes are recorded (warmupThreshold), the breaker closes; if any call fails, it re-opens.

 Constructor